BlockMedical/BlockMedical/docs/metamaskdocs/metamask_exchange_instructions.md

 If you need more instructions on how to add this to Metamask, see [here](https://github.com/BlockMedical/BlockMedical/blob/master/docs/metamaskdocs/add_token_symboles/README.md)

-# Use Ethereum to purchase ERC20 BMD Utility token
+# Use Ethereum to Purchase ERC20 BMD Utility Token

 Now you have a Metamask wallet, you can go back to the public sales page [here](https://github.com/BlockMedical/BlockMedical/blob/master/docs/README.md)